-Effective May 1, 2012, Philip Mo orris International has created a new function called Illicit Trade Strategies & Prevention to address the complex challenges the illicit trade presents. has been appointed as the of this new function.
-His responsibilities will also include oversight of Philip Morris International's s obligations and responsibilities under the Agreement with periodic reporting to Philip Morris International's senior management team. continues as Compliance Office for Philip Morris International.
+Effective May 1, 2012, Philip Morris International created a new function called Illicit Trade Strategies & Prevention to address the complex challenges the illicit trade presents. was appointed as the of this function.
+His responsibilities also include oversight of Philip Morris International's obligations and responsibilities under the Agreement with periodic reporting to Philip Morris International's senior management team.